 So, where do college degrees factor into the equation?
 We partnered with LinkedIn to check the profiles of people who identified themselves as cyber security professionals.
 The results: Most professionals who transitioned from other careers into cyber security jobs had bachelor's degrees—71 percent for entry-level, 73 percent for associate-level, and 77 percent for mid-senior level.

 When we searched for entry-level cyber security job postings using LinkedIn's job search feature, many results asked for a bachelor's degree or higher, but some were fine with just basic certifications.

 Basically, a bachelor’s or master’s in cyber security becomes more and more necessary as you progress within the field, but not having one isn't an insurmountable hurdle, especially for entry-level positions.
 Depending on the job you want, the right cybersecurity programs, from cyber security certifications to degrees, will help you get your career started in the field.

 Ultimately, you have unique strengths, experiences, and career goals, so your path might not the same as the next person's.
-Many people wonder whether they should start their cyber security career with certifications alone, and then pursue a bachelors degree—and perhaps even a cyber security master’s —in the field later on.
-Others think it might be better to pursue a bachelor's degree out of the gate in order to improve their candidacy for jobs as they enter the field.
+Many people wonder whether they should start their cyber security career with security certifications alone, and then pursue a bachelors degree—and perhaps even a cyber security master’s —in the field later on

 One thing is for sure: More and more professionals looking to land cyber security jobs are doing both at once by attending WGU, which offers multiple cyber security certifications (including the ones mentioned above) as part of their bachelor’s or master’s in cyber security online.